IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 He played just nine games in IPL 2019, five in 2020, and not a single one in 2021 after being sidelined due to injury mid-season.
 Kuldeep’s stock in the Indian team too kept falling during this period and his confidence seemed to be at an all-time low.

 But with Delhi this season, the 27-year-old has once again emerged as one of the premier Indian spinners.
-He has revelled in the confidence shown in him by skipper Rishabh Pant, coach Ricky Ponting and provided crucial breakthroughs for the team.
+He has revelled in the confidence shown in him by skipper Rishabh Pant and coach Ricky Ponting, and provided crucial breakthroughs for the team.
 More importantly, he seems to be enjoying his cricket again.

 The flip side